Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: INTRODUCTION

+In recent years, Brazil has emerged as an active participant in the global landscape of experimental gravitational wave research, spearheaded by the Mario Schenberg antenna.
+Unlike its predecessors, which employed bar-shaped resonant-mass detectors, the Schenberg antenna features a spherical mass configuration.
+The main component of the detector, weighing approximately 1150 kg and measuring 65 cm in diameter, is composed of a copper-aluminum alloy, consisting of 94\% copper and 6\% aluminum \cite{Schemberg_description}.
+It exhibits sensitivity to signals within the frequency range of 3150 Hz to 3260 Hz.
+Housed within a cryogenic chamber and suspended by a sophisticated suspension mechanism, the sphere incorporates nine transducers that convert mechanical vibrations into electrical signals for subsequent data analysis and gravitational wave detection.
+After completing its final observational run in 2015 at a temperature of 5.0 Kelvin, the entire detector was disassembled at the University of São Paulo's Physics Institute in 2016 \cite{Schenberg_uptade}.

+The Schenberg antenna requires improvements in various aspects to reach its design sensitivity.
+Achieving high vacuum conditions while interfacing with cryogenics is crucial for further enhancing sensitivity \cite{dissertacao_arthur}.
+Upgrades in components such as lower noise amplifiers and mixers, AD (analog/digital) converters with smaller minimum voltage recording capabilities, and improved digital filters are part of the strategy.
+Hardware improvements related to transducers' electrical and mechanical quality factors, lower temperature operation, and better vibration isolation are also necessary \cite{Schemberg_sensitivity}.

+The prospect of detecting gravitational waves using resonant masses, which operate on a distinct physical principle compared to interferometry, holds great scientific interest.
+The Brazilian antenna project facilitates the expansion of gravitational wave astronomy in South America, nurturing expertise in experimental techniques and data analysis while actively engaging in international collaboration.

-Figure~\ref{fig:sensitivities} shows that the sensitivity curve for the initial version of Schenberg (with the present electronics available in the project) is not as good as the Advanced LIGO (aLIGO)~\cite{aLIGO} sensitivities in the third observing run (O3), however supposing an advanced version of Schenberg (aSchenberg) with state of art electronics and outstanding mechanical and electric quality factors (Qs), in such a way that the series (electronic) and thermal noises would be substantially decreased, the Schenberg sensitivity would approach the standard quantum limit (flat spectrum, represented by the dashed black line).
-However, this \textit{ultimate} Schenberg sensitivity is already achieved in O3 by the two LIGO interferometers.
-In this context, analyzing the O3 data of LIGO within the Schenberg bandwidth could be a proper way to evaluate the chances of a gravitational-wave detection by the aSchenberg with the \textit{ultimate} sensitivity.
+Although the initial version of the Schenberg antenna's sensitivity curve does not match the robustness of Advanced LIGO's (aLIGO) sensitivity during the third observing run (O3) \cite{aLIGO}, an advanced version (aSchenberg) incorporating state-of-the-art electronics, exceptional mechanical and electrical quality factors, and the reduction of electronic and thermal noise can substantially narrow the gap.
+The aSchenberg configuration aims to approach the standard quantum limit, a critical stage in achieving ultimate sensitivity.
+Notably, the sensitivity goals of the aSchenberg detector have already been attained by the two LIGO interferometers during the O3 run, as depicted in Figure \ref{fig:sensitivities}.
+Consequently, analyzing the O3 LIGO data within the Schenberg antenna's bandwidth offers a valuable opportunity to evaluate the potential for gravitational wave detection with the aSchenberg detector operating at its ultimate sensitivity.